How to make money in GTA 5

 The world of GTA 5 slowly opens up to you.
 You start off with a little bit of cash but not all that much to do with it just yet - not until the characters are together and the game's meatier missions are actually available.
 For that reason, you shouldn't worry too much about money at the start of the game.
 Get out there and do the missions - activities will come later.

 Though missions themselves aren't always a great way to make money, they are a good way of unlocking the rest of the world.
-You can also replay any missions from the "Game" tab in the pause menu if there is anything good you want to go for again.
-The heists you complete during the story gives a nice cash injection, but you'll come across more of those as you play.
+You can also replay them from the "Game" tab in the pause menu if there is anything you want to go for again.
+The heists you complete during the story give a nice cash injection, for example.

 Petty Crimes and Activities